marksui/cse141l/cogs108.md

 ## Getting Started

-For any software prerequisites, write a simple excerpt on each technology the participant will be expecting to download and install.
-Aim to demystify the technologies being used and explain any design decisions that were taken.
-Walk through the installation processes in detail.
-Be aware of any operating system differences.
-For hardware prerequisites, list all the necessary components that the participant will receive.
-A table showing component names and quantities should suffice.
-Link any reference sheets or guides that the participant may need.
-The following are stylistic examples of possible prerequisites, customize these for each workshop.

 * **Arduino IDE** installed on your computer
 * **ESP32 board files** added to the Arduino IDE
 * **DHT library** installed in Arduino IDE